DHARSH0205/ShadowFox/task_1/readme.md

-Task 2 - Sentiment Analysis
-1. Problem Statement

-In today’s digital era, social media platforms like X (formerly Twitter) generate vast amounts of text data where individuals express their opinions freely.
-Analyzing this content helps in understanding public emotions and opinions.
-This project focuses on performing sentiment analysis on tweets using VADER (Valence Aware Dictionary for Sentiment Reasoning) to classify them into Positive, Negative, or Neutral sentiments.

-2. Overview

-The goal of this project is to:

-Analyze tweets and categorize them into sentiment classes.

-Visualize the overall sentiment distribution.

-Identify frequently used words associated with each sentiment category.

-By doing so, we uncover trends in public perception and highlight key emotional triggers in online discussions.

-3. Tech Stack / Tools Used
-Python Libraries

-pandas → Data preprocessing and handling the dataset

-matplotlib → Visualization of sentiment distribution

-WordCloud → Generate word clouds for Positive, Negative, and Neutral sentiments

-VADER (NLTK SentimentIntensityAnalyzer) → Sentiment classification of tweets

-Dataset

-CSV file (x_sentiment_scored.csv) containing tweets and their sentiment scores

-4. Methodology

-Data Cleaning

-Removed missing values

-Kept only valid tweet text entries

-Sentiment Classification

-Applied VADER SentimentIntensityAnalyzer

-Classified each tweet into Positive, Negative, Neutral

-Visualization

-Plotted sentiment distribution using matplotlib

-Generated word clouds for each sentiment category

-Word Frequency Analysis

-Extracted top words for each sentiment (Positive, Negative, Neutral)

-5. Results & Insights

-Majority of tweets were Positive, indicating an optimistic trend.

-Positive tweets → common words included love, good, happy, thanks

-Negative tweets → common words included bad, hate, worst, sad

-Neutral tweets → contained general non-emotional words.

-Word clouds confirmed the dominance of emotionally charged words in Positive and Negative tweets.

-6. Applications

-Business → Analyzing customer reviews & product feedback

-Politics → Understanding public opinion on policies

-Healthcare → Tracking mental health-related discussions

-Marketing → Measuring customer sentiment and brand perception

-7. Conclusion

-This project demonstrated how VADER Sentiment Analysis can effectively classify and analyze sentiments in tweets.
-With visualizations and word frequency analysis, we gained a clearer understanding of public opinion.
-Overall, the dataset showed a higher proportion of positive sentiments, reflecting a generally favorable discussion trend.

-Questions & Answers

-Q1.
-What categories of sentiments were analyzed?
-→ Positive, Negative, Neutral

-Q2.
-Which sentiment had the highest number of tweets?
-→ Positive sentiment dominated the dataset

-Q3.
-What are the most common words in positive tweets?
-→ love, great, good, happy, thanks

-Q4.
-What are the most common words in negative tweets?
-→ bad, hate, worst, problem, sad

-Q5.
-How balanced was the dataset?
-→ Slightly imbalanced, with more Positive tweets compared to Neutral and Negative.
+# Task 2 - Sentiment Analysis

+## 📌 Sentiment Analysis Report

+### 1. Problem Statement
+In today’s digital world, social media platforms generate vast amounts of user opinions daily.
+Understanding these opinions is crucial for businesses, policymakers, and researchers to gauge public perception.
+This project focuses on performing sentiment analysis on tweets to categorize them into **Positive, Negative, or Neutral sentiments** and identify the most frequent words associated with each sentiment.

+---

+### 2. Overview
+The objective of this project is to analyze tweets, classify them based on sentiment, and visualize the common keywords using word clouds and statistical techniques.
+By doing so, we can uncover insights about **public opinion** and identify patterns in online discussions.

+---

+### 3. Tech Stack & Tools Used

+#### 🔹 Programming Language
+- Python

+#### 🔹 Libraries & Frameworks
+- **pandas** → Data preprocessing and cleaning
+- **matplotlib** → Visualization of sentiment distribution
+- **WordCloud** → Generating word clouds for each sentiment
+- **VADER (Valence Aware Dictionary for Sentiment Reasoning)** → Sentiment classification

+#### 🔹 Dataset
+- CSV file containing tweets and sentiment labels

+---

+### 4. Methodology
+1. **Data Cleaning** → Removed missing values and ensured only valid text entries were analyzed.
+2. **Sentiment Classification** → Used VADER Sentiment Analyzer to classify text into *Positive, Negative, and Neutral* categories.
+3. **Visualization** →
+   - Plotted distribution of sentiments.
+   - Generated word clouds to represent frequent words in each sentiment category.
+4. **Top Word Extraction** → Identified top 10 words for each sentiment.

+---

+### 5. Results & Insights
+- Most tweets were **Positive**, showing an overall optimistic sentiment trend.
+- **Positive tweets** focused on words like *love, great, good, thanks*.
+- **Negative tweets** were dominated by words such as *bad, hate, problem, worst*.
+- **Neutral tweets** contained general words with less emotional intensity.
+- Word clouds visually confirmed the dominance of sentiment-driven keywords.

+---

+### 6. Applications
+- **Business** → Analyzing customer feedback and product reviews.
+- **Politics** → Understanding public opinion on policies.
+- **Healthcare** → Monitoring mental health trends in social media discussions.
+- **Marketing** → Identifying customer preferences and brand perception.

+---

+### 7. Conclusion
+This project successfully demonstrated how sentiment analysis can extract meaningful insights from social media data.
+The combination of **VADER sentiment analysis, visualization techniques, and word frequency analysis** provided a clear understanding of the dataset.

+Overall, the analysis revealed that **Positive sentiments outweighed Negative ones**, indicating a generally favorable online environment in the dataset.

+---

+## ❓ Questions and Answers

+**Q1.
+What categories of sentiments were analyzed?**
+➡️ Positive, Negative, and Neutral.

+**Q2.
+Which sentiment had the highest number of tweets?**
+➡️ Positive tweets were the majority, followed by Neutral, then Negative.

+**Q3.
+What are the most common words used in positive tweets?**
+➡️ Words like *good, love, great, happy, thanks*.

+**Q4.
+How balanced is the dataset in terms of sentiment distribution?**
+➡️ Slightly imbalanced → Positive tweets dominate, Neutral in the middle, and Negative the least.

+**Q5.
+What are the most common words used in negative tweets?**
+➡️ Words like *bad, hate, worst, sad, problem*.